Equity in Mathematics Grants (6-12)

 "The grant provided an opportunity for my students to be fully engaged and inspired while utilizing innovative technology.
 Technology is very important tool to help students gain a deeper understanding of mathematical practices."

 Principles to Actions: Ensuring Mathematical Success for All (NCTM 2014) suggests that for the Access and Equity Principle, teachers model high expectations for each student's success in problem solving, reasoning, and understanding as well as promote the development of a growth mindset among students (p.
 115).
 In 2016, NCTM's Board of Directors reaffirmed this focus by expanding the language to equity, access, and empowerment.

-The applicant must be a current (on or before October 13, 2017) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 13, 2017) NCTM Pre-K-8 school membership and currently teach mathematics in grades 6-8 at least 50 percent of the school day.
-Activities are to be completed between June 1, 2018, and May 31, 2019.
+The applicant must be a current (on or before October 12, 2019) Essential or Premium member of NCTM or teach at a school with a current (on or before October 12, 2019) NCTM Pre-K-8 school membership and currently teach mathematics in grades 6-8 or 9-12 at least 50 percent of the school day.
+Activities are to be completed between June 1, 2020, and May 31, 2021.
 Past recipients of this grant are ineligible to reapply.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.

 Note: This grant is awarded to an individual teacher.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to the grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.